ava-labs/avalanche-cli/cmd/commands.md

 <a id="avalanche-blockchain-deploy"></a>
 ### deploy

-The blockchain deploy command deploys your Blockchain configuration locally, to Fuji Testnet, or to Mainnet.
+The blockchain deploy command deploys your Blockchain configuration to Local Network, to Fuji Testnet, DevNet or to Mainnet.

-At the end of the call, the command prints the RPC URL you can use to interact with the Subnet.
+At the end of the call, the command prints the RPC URL you can use to interact with the L1 / Subnet.

+When deploying an L1, Avalanche-CLI lets you use your local machine as a bootstrap validator, so you don't need to run separate Avalanche nodes.
+This is controlled by the --use-local-machine flag (enabled by default on Local Network).

+If --use-local-machine is set to true:
+- Avalanche-CLI will call CreateSubnetTx, CreateChainTx, ConvertSubnetToL1Tx, followed by syncing the local machine bootstrap validator to the L1 and initialize
+  Validator Manager Contract on the L1

+If using your own Avalanche Nodes as bootstrap validators:
+- Avalanche-CLI will call CreateSubnetTx, CreateChainTx, ConvertSubnetToL1Tx
+- You will have to sync your bootstrap validators to the L1
+- Next, Initialize Validator Manager contract on the L1 using avalanche contract initValidatorManager <L1_Name>

 Avalanche-CLI only supports deploying an individual Blockchain once per network.
-Subsequent attempts to deploy the same Blockchain to the same network (local, Fuji, Mainnet) aren't allowed.
+Subsequent attempts to deploy the same Blockchain to the same network (Local Network, Fuji, Mainnet) aren't allowed.
 If you'd like to redeploy a Blockchain locally for testing, you must first call avalanche network clean to reset all deployed chain state.
 Subsequent local deploys redeploy the chain with fresh state.
 You can deploy the same Blockchain to multiple networks,